cu-library/ezproxy-config-lint/CHECKS.md

 ### L1001 - `Title` directive is out of order

-The `Title` directive are only allowed to follow these directives:
+The `Title` directive is only allowed to follow these directives:

 * `Group`
 * `HTTPMethod`